 - ORSP 101: The Grant Life Cycle

-This first course in the series serves as an overview of the grant life cycle and introduction to topics covered in greater detail in subsequent courses, such as: Identification of Funding, Proposal Development, Proposal Preparation, Proposal Submission, Receipt of Award &Project Start-Up, Post-Award Management, and Award Close-Out.
+This first course in the series serves as an overview of the grant life cycle and an introduction to the following topics, which are covered in greater detail in subsequent courses: Identification of Funding, Proposal Development, Proposal Preparation, Proposal Submission, Receipt of Award &Project Start-Up, Post-Award Management, and Award Close-Out.

 - ORSP 102: The Pre-Award Process